Revisiting Coincident GR in Internal STEGR Formulation: Gravity in Flat and Torsion-Free Spacetime

-respectively.
-There are two methods to implement these conditions: \begin{enumerate} \item {\it Palatini approach to gravity (Spacetime formulation)}; \item {\it Gauge approach to gravity (Internal-space formulation)}. \end{enumerate} In the DB analysis~\cite{Dirac:1950pj, Dirac:1958sc, Anderson:1951ta, Bergmann:1949zz, Bergmann1950, BergmannBrunings1949, Sugano:1982bm, Sugano:1989rq, Sugano:1991ir}, which guarantees the consistency of the theory from the point of view of symmetries, 1, and 2, are realized by imposing a set of appropriate condition as {\it outer} primary constraint and {\it inner} primary constraint, respectively.
-In this work, we do not step into the details of these methods (see Refs.~\cite{Obukhov:2002tm, Ong:2017xwo} and Refs.~\cite{Hehl:1994ue, JimenezCano:2021rlu} for further information on the treatment of outer constraint and inner constraint into the theory, respectively).
-However, we emphasize that the telepalalleism and torsion-free conditions are realizable in a consistent manner based on the DB analysis.
+And, there are two methods to implement these conditions: \begin{enumerate} \item Palatini approach to gravity (Spacetime formulation): \\ This approach describes gravity in terms of the metric and the affine connection independently.
+We briefly review the STEGR in the Palatini approach in this section, and the general properties and formulation are discussed in Ref.~\cite{Olmo:2011uz}. \item Gauge approach to gravity (Internal-space formulation): \\ This approach describes gravity in terms of the internal metric, the connection 1-form, and the frame field, independently.
+We analyze the STEGR in the Gauge approach in the next sections. \end{enumerate} In the Dirac-Bergmann (DB) analysis~\cite{Dirac:1950pj, Dirac:1958sc, Anderson:1951ta, Bergmann:1949zz, Bergmann1950, BergmannBrunings1949, Sugano:1982bm, Sugano:1989rq, Sugano:1991ir}, which guarantees the consistency of the theory from the point of view of symmetries, the Palatini and gauge approaches are realized by imposing a set of appropriate condition as \textit{outer} primary constraint and \textit{inner} primary constraint, respectively.
+In this work, we do not step into the details of these methods (see Refs.~\cite{Obukhov:2002tm, Ong:2017xwo} and Refs.~\cite{Hehl:1994ue, JimenezCano:2021rlu} for further information on the treatment of outer constraint and inner constraint into the theory).
+However, we emphasize that the teleparallelism and torsion-free conditions can be consistently incorporated into the DB analysis.